 We truly cannot recommended getting tickets for the Backstairs Tour at The Biltmore enough!

-On this special tour, you get to see rooms not included on the public tour (like the servants quarters, kitchens, and Mrs. Vanderbilt’s closet), and the tour guides tell absolutely fascinating stories about what life was like living at The Biltmore and the relationships between the Vanderbilts and the people who worked in the house.
+On this special tour, you get to see rooms not included on the public tour (like the servants quarters, kitchens, and Mrs. Vanderbilt’s closet), and the tour guides tell absolutely fascinating stories about what life was like at The Biltmore, including details about the relationships between the Vanderbilts and the people who worked in the house.

 Book your tickets for this one ahead of time!
 The tour lasts 1 hour, and I think the 2:00 p.m. tour is the perfect option for our itinerary.
 (You could definitely do the 11:00 a.m. tour though and then switch your house entrance time to the afternoon.)